Ali-bd/R-package-ComorbidNet/README.md

-R-package-ComorbidNet: This R package constructs a comorbid network by integrating differentially expressed genes (DEGs) and disease-gene associations from the Online Mendelian Inheritance in Man (OMIM) database.
+R-package-ComorbidNet: This R package designed to construct and analyze comorbidity networks based on shared dysregulated genes (One central Disesses multiple risk factors/Comorbid Diseases).